MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-dataset.md

 ## Report limit - maximum number of rows

-The [!INCLUDE[prod_short](includes/prod_short.md)] platform has built-in limits to protect the stability of the system from a single report consuming too many ressources.
-For examples, there is a limit on the maximum number of rows that can be processed in a report.
+The [!INCLUDE[prod_short](includes/prod_short.md)] platform has built-in limits to protect the stability of the system from a single report consuming too many resources.
+For example, there's a limit on the maximum number of rows that can be processed in a report.

 For more information on report limits, see [Report limits](devenv-report-object.md#report-limits).